octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 var myContract = artifacts.require("MyContract");
 ```

 *Truffle* will look for a *MyContract.ligo* file in the *contract* directory.
-Thus, to import a contract, the filename of the contract (without the extension) is used. `artifacts` is a *Truffle* keyword.
-It is possible to import several smart contracts:
+Thus, to import a contract, the filename of the contract (without the extension) is used (`artifacts` is a *Truffle* keyword).
+It is here possible to import several smart contracts:

 ```js
 var firstContract = artifacts.require("FirstContract");